astropy/package-template/docs/ape17.rst

 You can use the extension-helpers package to:

--  Automatically define extensions for Cython files
+-  Automatically define extensions for Cython files.
 -  Pick up extensions declared in ``setup_package.py`` files, as described in the `extension-helpers documentation <https://extension-helpers.readthedocs.io/en/latest/>`__.